personaelabs/old-website/content/posts/sbctaz.md

 So a separate goal of in-person heyanon was to use new, magical terminology for every part of the ZK stack.
 The Semaphore private key became your _artifact_.
 Instead of creating proofs, you used your artifact to _cast spells_.
 Each of the conference roles became magical too: attendees were _magicians_, presenters were _wizards_, previous attendees were _alchemists_, and organizers were _sorcerers_.

 Isn't that just so much more fun?
-These ideas are heavily inspired by converstions with Justin Glibert of [Lattice](https://mud.dev/blog/autonomous-worlds)/0xPARC, who's constantly trying to make the world more playful.
+These ideas are heavily inspired by converstions with Justin Glibert of [Lattice](https://mud.dev/blog/autonomous-worlds)/0xPARC, whose work aims to make the world more playful.

 ## Feed highlights